General

 The Belvedere owns the most comprehensive collection of works by Ferdinand Waldmüller (1793 — 1865), as well as fine examples of Austrian modernism by Kokoschka and Schiele, and masterpieces by international artists such as Böcklin, Rodin, Monet, Munch and Van Gogh.
 Fine paintings by Gustav Klimt (1862 — 1918), nevertheless, provide the main attraction here!

-Klimt’s Adele Bloch-Bauer II, 1912-13, is visiting until February 11, 2024 {details at bottom}
+Klimt’s Adele Bloch-Bauer II, 1912-13, visited Austria in 2024 {details at bottom}

 Lady with a Fan, 1917-18 by Gustav Klimt